Listen to Sam share how to Work Kindly along with a few other thoughts.

 That’s an expensive and unnecessarily painful approach to what could otherwise be a much more enjoyable work/relationship experience.

 It doesn't have to happen like that, but sometimes we let it slip up on us.
 Maybe we...

-- Get a little lazy and offload the better culture/better relationships responsibility to someone else
+- Get a little lazy and offload the better culture/better relationships responsibility to other people.

-We accept our personal responsibility to being a better part of someone else's day.
+We enjoy our personal opportunity to be a better part of someone else's day.

 We commit to Working Kindly and remind ourselves of our commitment as often as we need to in order to make it stick (start of the day, 3 times a day, hourly … a reminder on your phone and/or computer maybe).